COMP2281/software-engineering-group24-25-04/RequirementDocumentation_Group04.md

 **Scenario 2:** User creates an account

-      Given a user wants to create an account to be able to log in
+      Given a staff member wants to create an account to be able to log in

       When they enter their email and secure password